 The impact of COVID-19 on cash flows continues to be felt during fiscal 2021 as the Company provided some additional rent deferrals to specific tenants.
-The months of October 2020 to March 2021 had cumulative rent deferrals of \$193,685.
+The months of October 2020 to June 2021 had cumulative rent deferrals of \$193,685.
 The recovery dates for the deferrals vary by tenant with the last repayment set to be made over the initial terms of their leases.

-During 2020, COVID-19 deferrals as well as the rent abatements affected cash flows.
-The Company's lines of credit were drawn to their maximum and the Company relied on related-party financing to bridge the gap between revenue and expenses in the impacted period.
+During the COVID-19 deferrals in 2020 period as well as the rent abatements, the Company's lines of credit were drawn to their maximum and the Company relied on related-party financing to bridge the gap between revenue and expenses in the impacted period.
 Provided tenants can continue to meet their lease obligations, the cash flow from operations will increase over the next 12 months as the majority of rent deferral agreements have begun to be repaid.
 At this date, the Company cannot predict the further outcome of the pandemic and the effects it may have on the cashflows and financing opportunities.

 The Company primarily relies on its lenders to finance the majority cost of property acquisitions through conventional mortgage financing.
-Any further cash shortfalls are covered through relatedparty financing, or current cashflows.
+Any further cash shortfalls are covered through related party financing, or current cashflows.
 The Company has been very successful to date with financing its acquisitions and does not foresee any long-term impediments to obtaining the required financing to continue growth and to satisfy short-term borrowing needs and obligations.

-Investment properties that are unencumbered with debt are \$17,677,839 at March 31, 2021.
-The ratio of debt to assets is 56% (September 30, 2020- 56%), providing possible leverage opportunities in the future.
+Investment properties that are unencumbered with debt are \$18,616,842 at June 30, 2021.
+The ratio of debt to assets is 54% (September 30, 2020 - 56%), providing possible leverage opportunities in the future.

-At March 31, 2021, seven mortgages are due in the next twelve months with combined principal balances of \$31,952,998 and shown as current liabilities.
+At June 30, 2021, five mortgages are due in the next twelve months with combined principal balances of \$20,947,377 and shown as current liabilities.
 When mortgages are renewed, the Company may have the option of increasing the debt on a particular property, subject to the lender's approval, to provide increased capital.
 There is a risk to the Company that mortgages that are up for renewal may not be renewed or may not be renewed at the same rates and therefore the monthly principal and interest may change.
-Subsequent to this Q2, the Company has begun the process of renewal on two of the mortgages.
+Subsequent to this Q3, the Company has begun the process of renewal on two of its mortgages.

-Subsequent to this Q2, the Company entered into an agreement to purchase a property located in Northwest Edmonton, Alberta for \$900,000.
-The property consists of a small office building which will be leased upon completion of the transaction.
-Additionally, the Company declared a quarterly dividend of \$0.015 per share, payable on April 30, 2021 to shareholders of record effective April 16, 2021.
+Subsequent to this Q3, the Company placed a deposit totalling \$100,000 pursuant to an agreement to purchase a property located in the City of Fort St. John, British Columbia for a total purchase price of \$3,200,000.
+Additionally, the Company declared a quarterly dividend of \$0.015 per share, payable on July 31, 2021 to shareholders of record effective July 17, 2021.

-The Company has no other contractual commitments to purchase or sell assets, other than as disclosed above, and as disclosed in Note 20 of the consolidated interim financial statements.
+The Company has no other contractual commitments to purchase or sell assets, other than as disclosed above, and as disclosed in Note 20 of the consolidated financial statements.